Cyril-CRGB/Portfolio3_Python_Essentials/README.md

 The player can chose between two ways of playing.
 Either try to guess the definition of a given word, or the opposite, try to guess a word of a given definition.

-The word and the definition that the player is looking for are randomly chosen and given by the programm.
+The word and the definition that the player is looking for are randomly chosen and given by the program.

-The player can chose amongs 3 solutions, only one of them is true, the 2 others are randomly chosen by the programm.
-All given choices suggested by the programm must be different from one another.
+The player can chose amongs 3 solutions, only one of them is true, the 2 others are randomly chosen by the program.
+All given choices suggested by the program must be different from one another.
 No repeatition is allowed.

 Have fun with the game, and learn new words!